15+ min read

 BIO CEO 2019: The future Of IPOs and M&As in biotech

 What does the investment landscape look like for biotech in 2019?

 On Feb.
 12, Craig Farrell, VP, AlphaSense, joined a group of leading biotech investors at BIO CEO & Investor Conference 2019 to discuss the shifting M&A landscape following a strong year of IPOs for the sector.
 Farrell was joined by leaders from H.C.
 Wainwright & Co., Bristol-Myers Squibb, Xontogeny, Sofinnova, and Aisling Capital.

-Conversely, there were 111 reported M&A events in the biotechnology, pharma, and generics sector, according to Pharma Letter analysis.
-This number is slightly higher than the 101 reported in 2017, but still down when compared to 2015 (155) and 2016 (130).
+Conversely, there were 111 reported M&A events in the biotechnology, pharma, and generics sector.
+This number is slightly higher than the 101 reported in 2017 but still down compared to 2015 (155) and 2016 (130).

 The rise in IPOs, and lower M&A activity point to what was described by the panel as an “inverse correlation” that has emerged over the last several years.
 However, the tides may be changing as companies begin to look for more capital into 2019.

-When it comes to M&A deals moving into 2019, discussion moved to the possibility of changes in structure.
+When it comes to M&A deals moving into 2019, the discussion moved to the possibility of changes in structure.
 Higher pre-IPO valuations, a more saturated biotech landscape, and the growing influence of macroeconomic factors pose new challenges for investors, biotechs, and corporate development teams when considering M&A options.

 “Having lived through the revolution of the expert network industry and seeing how it changed corporate and investor due diligence, it is exciting to see how our AlphaSense’s platform is leveraging AI to iterate how research is executed,” Farrell said.